zzfamato/zzz/README.md

 ### parameter tuning
 BERT fine-tuning requires huge computation overhead, a validation dataset is split from the training dataset for hyper-parameter tuning.
 ### possible improvement
+Other than the parameter tuning, learning tricks such as scheduler etc., we may consider:
+* making use of the meta info such as author: if possible, learn author embeddings.
+The hypothesis is some authors are fake news maker.

+* The text length is limited due to limited computation resources.
+For a long text classification task, one may use a sliding window on a long doc (with overlaps).
+The sliding window divides the doc into a few parts.
+Each part, treated as a single doc, is fed into a model.
+The decision is made by aggregating all sub-docs.